BarionLP/Ametrin.Optional/README.md

 ## Edge Cases

-For edge cases, high-performance scenarios where delegates cannot be static or when you absolutly need to modify the controll flow use `Branch`:
+For edge cases, high-performance scenarios where delegates cannot be static or when you absolutly need to modify the control flow use `Branch`:
 ```csharp
 if(result.Branch(out var value, out var error))
 {